matthewadams/usmobile-poolminder/README.md

 # US Mobile Data Pool Minder

-Tops up a US Mobile if it falls below a given threshold.
+Tops up a US Mobile if it is below a given threshold.

 Inspired by https://github.com/dbrand666/usmobile-lifeguard